Clive Walford: 2015 season

-2015 season: Rookie year

 On June 16, 2015, the Raiders signed Walford to a four-year, $3.34 million contract that includes a signing bonus of $795,504.

-Throughout his first training camp with the Oakland Raiders, Walford competed with Mychal Rivera, Lee Smith, Brian Leonhardt, and Gabe Holmes for the job as the starting tight end.
+Throughout his first training camp with the Raiders, Walford competed with Mychal Rivera, Lee Smith, Brian Leonhardt, and Gabe Holmes for the job as the starting tight end.
 He had an impressive performance during the Raiders' organized team activities and mini camp, but missed the beginning of training camp with a hamstring injury.
 Walford missed the Raiders' last three preseason games after he suffered a knee injury.
-Head coach Jack Del Rio named Walford the third tight end on the Raiders' depth chart to begin the season, behind Lee Smith and Mychal Rivera.
+Head coach Jack Del Rio named Walford the third tight end on the Raiders' depth chart to begin the season, behind Smith and Rivera.

-Walford made his NFL debut in the season-opener against the Cincinnati Bengals and caught his first NFL reception on a one-yard pass from Derek Carr during the 33-13 loss.
-During Week 5 against the Denver Broncos, Walford caught a 33-yard pass in a 16-10 loss.
+Walford made his NFL debut in the season-opener against the Cincinnati Bengals and caught his first NFL reception on a one-yard pass from Derek Carr during the 33–13 loss.
+During Week 5 against the Denver Broncos, Walford caught a 33-yard pass in a 16–10 loss.
 The 33-yard reception was the longest of his rookie season.
-On October 25, 2015, Walford earned his first NFL start and made two receptions for 42 yards as the Raiders defeated the San Diego Chargers by a score 37-29.
-He also scored his first NFL touchdown while being covered by Chargers' cornerback Jimmy Wilson, catching a 23-yard pass from Derek Carr in the second quarter.
-On December 6, 2015, he caught a season-high five passes for a season-high 53 receiving yards during a 34-20 loss to the Kansas City Chiefs.
+Two weeks later, Walford earned his first NFL start and made two receptions for 42 yards as the Raiders defeated the San Diego Chargers by a score 37–29.
+He also scored his first NFL touchdown while being covered by Chargers' cornerback Jimmy Wilson, catching a 23-yard pass from Carr in the second quarter.
+On December 6, 2015, he caught a season-high five passes for a season-high 53 yards during a 34–20 loss to the Chiefs.